PadjokeJ/PadjokeJ/README.md

 Christian coder and game developer from Switzerland
 Find my links and more on <https://padjokej.dev>

-- Speaks FR and ENG
+I speaks French, English and Python

-Feel free to contact me on discord for inquiries: padjokej
+Feel free to contact me on discord for inquiries: [@padjokej](https://discordapp.com/users/480308637089398795)

 I code in:
 <p align="left">